Waverley Ningawalla Regeneration Project

 Project Information:

-Waverley Ningawalla Regeneration Project is a Human-Induced Regeneration (HIR) project located near the locality of Fords Bridge, approximately 75 kilometers northwest of Bourke in New South Wales.
-Registered in September 2020, the project spans a significant area of 22,160 hectares.
-The project area encompasses the pastoral properties of "Waverley" and "Ningawalla," situated within the Mulga Lands bioregion, an area characterized by flat to undulating sandplains and dunefields.
+The Waverley Ningawalla Regeneration Project is a Human-Induced Regeneration (HIR) project located near the locality of Fords Bridge, approximately 70 kilometers northwest of Bourke in New South Wales.
+Registered in September 2020, the project covers a significant area of 22,160 hectares across the "Waverley" and "Ningawalla" pastoral stations.
+The region is part of the Mulga Lands bioregion, an area traditionally utilized for extensive grazing of sheep, cattle, and goats.